initcron/cicd-labs/chapters/jenkinsfile.md

 Here you will learn, how to execute pipeline stages conditionally.
 This will helpful when you want to run some feature steps in particular condition.

 Now you are going to use conditional statement , when your branch is `master` and whenever the changes in your `worker`, that time only package job should run and others or should run whenever changes in `worker`.
-Use the below code for your Jenkisfile to achive the successful build.
+Use the following code for your Jenkisfile to achive the successful build.
 ```
 pipeline {
   agent any